microaeris/easy6502/aeris_6502_style_guide.md

 The end of the zero page will be dedicated as a data stack.
 Starting from $00FF and growing towards $0000, temporary data can be pushed onto this stack.
 The max depth of the data stack should be kept to 32 bytes.
+The data stack will be primarily used to store parameters and return values.

 The data stack pointer (DSP) is located at $0000 and contains the byte address representing the top of the data stack, which is the next free address that can be written to.
 Before calling any subroutine, the DSP must be updated.

-If calling a subroutine that uses the data stack, the DSP must be copied into a register (usually `X`) before jumping to the subroutine.

 Reasoning: Even if the immediate subroutine doesn't use the data stack, an indirectly called subroutine may need to use it.
 If so, the indirect subroutine must know the next free address of the data stack.

+If calling a subroutine that uses the data stack, the DSP must be copied into a register (usually `X`) before jumping to the subroutine.

 ### Example